Bostonia is published in print three times a year and updated weekly on the web.

-The BU School of Law’s 2015 makeover fostered a renewed appreciation for the so-called brutalist-style, poured concrete Law Tower.
+The School of Law’s 2015 makeover fostered a renewed appreciation for the so-called brutalist-style, poured-concrete LAW tower.
 Restored to its colorful midcentury façade while opening and brightening the formerly cramped space within, the building is winning over those who once considered it an eyesore.

-Now the project—the Law Tower renovation and the new Sumner M. Redstone building adjoining it—has won the Massachusetts Historical Commission’s Preservation Award, an honor that is not given lightly, says lead architect Leland Cott of Bruner/Cott Architects and Planners, the firm responsible for the renovation.
-In informing the school of the award, which was presented at a ceremony last Friday, William Francis Galvin, secretary of the commonwealth, applauded the rehabilitation and restoration, calling the project a “significant achievement” and “an outstanding contribution to historic preservation.”
+The LAW tower renovation and the new Sumner M. Redstone Building adjoining it was a $184 million project.
+Now the tower has won the Massachusetts Historical Commission’s Preservation Award, an honor that is not given lightly, says lead architect Leland Cott of Bruner/Cott Architects and Planners, the firm responsible for the renovation.
+In informing the school of the award, which was presented at a ceremony on May 20, William Francis Galvin, secretary of the commonwealth, applauded the rehabilitation and restoration, calling the project a “significant achievement” and “an outstanding contribution to historic preservation.”